Skip to main content

 caBundleRef:

-name: ca-bundles # ConfigMap name
+name: custom-ca-bundle # ConfigMap name

-key: full-bundle.crt # Key within the ConfigMap
+key: ca-bundle.crt # Key within the ConfigMap

 Apply the updated ProviderConfig: